aurora-opensource/xviz/docs/api-reference/io/overview-provider.md

-# Providers
+# XVIZ Provider

-XVIZ Providers encapsulate the details for reading from a data source and return an object that allows you to access and iterate over the XVIZ messages.
+XVIZ Providers encapsulate the details of reading a particular XVIZ source and returns an object that allows you to access metadata and iterate over the XVIZ messages.

-## Overview

-The XVIZProviderInterface defines a way to access XVIZ messages regardless of the concrete details of the underlying XVIZ format.

-Clients should not construct XVIZProviders directly, but instead use the [XVIZProviderFactory](./docs/api-reference/io/xviz-provider-factory.md) to find create a Provider.
+Clients should not construct XVIZProviders directly, but instead use the [XVIZProviderFactory](/docs/api-reference/io/xviz-provider-factory.md) to find create a Provider.

 If a client has a custom XVIZ data source they can create their own Provider and register it with the factory.